MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-blue-yonder-powershell-setup.md

     Get-Command -Module MicrosoftTeams -Name *teamsshiftsconnection*
     ```

-1. Set Powershell to exit if an error occurs when running the script.
+1. Set PowerShell to exit if an error occurs when running the script.

     ```powershell
     $ErrorActionPreference = "Stop"